 ALSO READAfghan President: Taliban shadow governor killed in Kunduz Afghan defence minister,army chief resign after Taliban attack Afghan official: Taliban rocket kills 2 in eastern province Afghan officials: Taliban rocket, mortar attacks kill 4 Taliban gunmen storm Afghan MP's house, casualties feared

+The Taliban have stepped up their attacks since announcing their spring offensive last month.
+Elsewhere in Afghanistan, another roadside bomb targeted a US militarily convoy in northern Parwan province today, the international mission's media officer, Doug High, said.
 The explosion disabled an armored vehicle but caused no injuries, High said.
 After recovering the vehicle, the convoy continued on its mission, he added.